lamdaham/chainfountain/README.md

 ## Instructions
 Press run program to run the program. \
-Click a ball and use the buttons on the right to edit the properties of that ball. \
+Click a ball and use the buttons on the right to edit the properties of that ball.
+These properties will only show up when a ball is selected.\
 Left and right arrow keys controls the black ball.  \
 Universal properties apply to all balls, and are located above the ball properties.
+If you want to rerun the program, you have to rerun the processing file.